ElektraInitiative/libelektra/doc/BUILDSERVER.md

 changes to existing branches or to find new ones (for example branches that are used in PR's).
-It also contains the information on how to build the jobs in the form of a path that points to a Jenkinsfile containing more detailed instructions as well as some configuration that should be shared by all resulting jobs.
+It also contains the information on how to build the jobs in the form of a path that points to a Jenkinsfile containing more detailed instructions.
 The job also takes care of handling build artifacts that are archived and cleaning them out once the PR's are closed and a grace period has expired.